pkiourti/queue-system/README.md

 ### Split the processing of an API into multiple threads or process?
 Each API call is going to be handled inside a separate process (even though I only have one physical CPU) because I prefer each API call to be handled in a process that has its own memory compared to threads.

-### Results
+### Results.
+The system only allows 4 requests to run in parallel.
-When we run the system with 4 API requests:
+When we run the system with 8 API requests:
 ![8-requests-screenshot](https://github.com/pkiourti/queue-system/blob/main/screenshots/8-requests.png)

 When we run the system with 10 API requests but we sent a kill signal to the process that handles the last request: